Anthony-Nolan/Atlas/MiscTestingAndDebuggingResources/README_TestAndDebug.md

 ## Matching Algorithm

-- InitialDonors.csv

-This is a set of some arbitrary pre-built donor data.
-Running the donor import using the FileOverride setting should populate the transient database locally, and give a small, searchable dataset without the need to run a **full** data refresh.
-Details for the steps necessary for this are in the Zero-To-Hero section of the master README.

 - InitialRefreshData.sql

 Normally Donor data would be inserted by a FullDataRefresh, which would create records in the Persistent DB recording the completion of a Refresh.